-Woodway widow’s case goes to trial against scope maker in deadly superbug outbreak
+Trial begins as Seattle-area widow and Virginia Mason sue over deadly superbug outbreak

 By 2013, Olympus executives in the U.S. were complaining internally about Tokyo’s response to the infections, according to company documents filed in court.
 Some U.S. hospitals and clinics had asked about a safety alert the company issued to European customers that year.

-“I was pushing [Olympus Japan] to take a position on this EU [European Union] action, but as you can see from my communications with [Japan], they feel that no universal communication is required,” Laura Storms, vice president of regulatory and clinical affairs in Center Valley, Pa., wrote in a Feb.
+“I was pushing [Olympus Japan] to take a position on this EU [European Union] action, but as you can see from my communications with [Japan], they feel that no universal communication is required,” Laura Storms, vice president of regulatory and clinical affairs in Center Valley, Pennsylvania, wrote in a Feb.
 6, 2013, email to a U.S. colleague that was introduced as evidence.

 “Therefore, it places us in an awkward position,” she added.
 “However, this is part of the bigger problem, in my viewpoint, of lack of leadership and direction from [Olympus Japan].”